s3rvac/retdec-python/docs/library.rst

 Starting an Analysis
 ^^^^^^^^^^^^^^^^^^^^

-To start an analysis of a file, call :func:`~retdec.fileinfo.Fileinfo.start_analysis()` with a file to be analyzed:
+To start an analysis of a file, call :func:`~retdec.fileinfo.Fileinfo.start_analysis()` on the created analyzer with a file to be analyzed:

 .. code-block:: python

     analysis = fileinfo.start_analysis(input_file=FILE)

 ``FILE`` is either a path to the file or a file-like object.
-Optionally, you can pass the ``verbose=True`` argument, which makes the analysis to obtain all available information about the file.
+Optionally, you can pass the ``verbose=True`` argument, which makes the analysis obtain all available information about the file.

 The returned object is an instance of :class:`retdec.analysis.Analysis`.